JosephineJohnson/rdss-archivematica/aws/machine/README.md

 [Docker for Windows](https://docs.docker.com/docker-for-windows/) or [Docker for Mac](https://docs.docker.com/docker-for-mac/) include all the tools needed.

 If you are a Linux user you need to install them [separately](https://docs.docker.com/manuals/).

+However, before attempting any deployment you will need the following:

+1. Acess to an AWS account (root or IAM credentials are fine)
+1. A pre-existing VPC configured in which to deploy to
+1. A pre-existing subnet within the VPC in which to deploy to
+1. Ideally, a pre-existing registered domain that you have DNS management access for.

+If you do not have access to a registered domain then you can use "poor man's" DNS by editing and maintaining your `/etc/hosts` manually.

 ## AWS credentials